GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Data, Reduction, and Analysis

 \end{itemize}

 We modified the {\sc cube\_build} script to fix an error affecting the drizzle algorithm, as implemented in the pipeline version 1.8.5 which was not released at the time of data reduction\footnote{{\sc cube\_build} code changes in \url{https://github.com/spacetelescope/jwst/pull/7306}}.
 Finally, we also modified the {\sc photom} script, applying the corrections implemented in the same unreleased pipeline version\footnote{{\sc photom} code changes in \url{https://github.com/spacetelescope/jwst/pull/7319}}, which allows us to infer more reasonable flux densities (i.e. a factor $\sim100$ smaller with respect to those obtained with standard pipeline 1.8.2).
-To test this calibration we also reduced the data using an external flux calibration (details in Perna et al. 2023, in prep.), and obtained consistent results.
+To test this calibration we also reduced the data using an external flux calibration \citep[details in][]{Perna2023}, and obtained consistent results.

-A complete description of the data reduction process and the tests we have performed to ensure its robustness can be found in Perna et al. (in prep).
+A complete description of the data reduction process and the tests we have performed to ensure its robustness can be found in \citet{Perna2023}.